-Memorial inspections for 2022 are currently programmed as follows:
+Memorial inspections for 2022 are now complete.
+They were programmed as follows:

-Inspections may be brought forward or pushed back as resources and opportunity allow.
-The Council will provide community councils with 3-4 weeks’ notice in advance of inspections.
+The Council provided all community councils with 3-4 weeks’ notice in advance of inspections.

-The Council encourages the public to check their relatives’ memorials to check if they’ve been identified as high risk to discuss options for repairing them.
+The Council encourages the public to check their relatives’ memorials to see if they’ve been identified as high risk to discuss options for repairing them.

 For queries about the management of burial grounds call 01856 873535 and ask for the Burial Grounds Officer or contact the Burial Grounds Officer by email.